Tinram/Linux-Snippets/README.md

     dpkg --list | grep linux-image     # list

-    sudo apt-get install byobu
-    sudo purge-old-kernels --keep 4    # one of many ways, this one reasonably safe and proven
+    sudo apt-get install byobu         # install for first usage of following command sudo purge-old-kernels --keep 4    # one of many ways, this one is reasonably safe and proven

 <a id="search"></a>